-As soon as Mike Neighbors was named the head coach of Arkansas women’s basketball in early April, he began planning how he would implement his “Race and Space” offense.
+As soon as Mike Neighbors was named the head coach of Arkansas women’s basketball in April 2017, he began planning how he would implement his “Race and Space” offense.
 Neighbors used the uptempo system to lead Washington to the Final Four in 2016 and figured the style of play would have similar results in Fayetteville.

-But Arkansas didn’t play particularly fast last season and ranked among the lowest scoring teams in the SEC.
-The players weren’t used to playing at a faster pace, and Neighbors had just months to get them caught up before the season.
+But Arkansas didn’t play particularly fast the previous season and ranked among the lowest scoring teams in the SEC.
+The players weren’t used to playing at a faster pace, and Neighbors had only a few months to get them caught up before season began.

 The NCAA rules that restrict how much time coaches can spend with athletes in the offseason further complicated the transition.
 He was going to need some help.

 Neighbors and Jeff Brazil, the team’s director of video and scouting, put together playlists of video clips for players to study, to speed up their learning curve for the limited amount of practice time they do have.

 “We can say, ‘Hey, look over this tonight.
 Tomorrow when you come in with a coach, have this fresh from what you’re watching,’” Brazil said.
 “Then they already know a little bit about it and when they come in with the coach it’s not something brand new where you’re just wasting time.
 They already have access to it.
 They can talk and give feedback as well.
 They already have an opportunity to watch it before they come in there.”